moontek-io/imx-frontend/README.md

 Open [http://localhost:4444](http://localhost:4444) with your browser to see the result.

+## Support

+Using the template?
+Support this effort by giving a star on GitHub, sharing your own blog and giving a shoutout on Twitter.

 # imx-frontend
 Typical web3 register flow open source project (by  moontek.io)